 Students must demonstrate sufficient knowledge of the English language to enable them to make proper use of the content provided in the course that, at least, corresponds to level B2.
-This knowledge is immediately recognized to all who exhibit a certificate attesting such a level of knowledge, and to all the students who have got their high school degree from an Italian institution and have obtained a first academic level qualification containing an English language exam or, in the case of students with a foreign high school degree, to who have obtained their bachelor's degree with the all the courses taught in English.
+This requirement is immediately accredited to all students who can exhibit a certificate attesting such level of knowledge, and to all those who have got their high school degree from an Italian institution and have obtained a first level academic qualification containing an English language exam or, in the case of students with a foreign high school degree, to those who have obtained a bachelor's degree where the all the courses were taught in English.